agspoon/PiKVM-PWM-Fan/README.md

     [root@pikvm pwm0]# cd ..
     [root@pikvm pwm0]# echo 0 > unexport           (removes pwm0)

-If everything above works as expected, then my modified kvmd-fan service should control things as expected.
+If everything above works as expected, then my modified *kvmd-fan* app should control things as expected.

-You can watch how *kvmd-fan* is reacting, by enabling debug mode to see all the state transitions.
+You can watch how *kvmd-fan* is reacting, by enabling Debug mode to see all the state transitions.
 Stop the *kvmd-fan* service, and run it by hand with the desired options;
 ```
-   [root@pikvm ~]# /usr/bin/kvmd-fan --speed-idle=40 --speed-low=50 --speed-high=90 --temp-low=30 --temp-high=60 --debug
+   [root@pikvm ~]# /usr/bin/kvmd-fan --debug --speed-idle=40 --speed-low=50 --speed-high=90 --temp-low=30 --temp-high=60
 ```
 You can add additional debug information from the WiringPi library by setting the WIRINGPI_DEBUG environment variable prior to invocation;
 ```
-   [root@pikvm ~]# WIRINGPI_DEBUG=1 /usr/bin/kvmd-fan --speed-idle=40 --speed-low=50 --speed-high=90 --temp-low=30 --temp-high=60 --debug
+   [root@pikvm ~]# WIRINGPI_DEBUG=1 /usr/bin/kvmd-fan --debug --speed-idle=40 --speed-low=50 --speed-high=90 --temp-low=30 --temp-high=60
 ```